Waste Facility Permits and Certificates of Registration

 The purpose of this application process is to ensure that the proposed waste activity does not constitute a risk of environmental pollution to the environment.
 This may include issues such as potential pollutant runoff to local waterways, excessive noise and dust generation, adverse impact on local sensitive receptors or protected flora/fauna species, or a detrimental impact to the amenity value of the local area.

-- Waste facility permit (WFP) or Certificate of Registration (COR) application form [Pdf, 393KB])
+- Waste Facility Permit (WFP) or Certificate of Registration (COR) Application Form [PDF, 393KB])

 In completing the application form, it is essential that all sections of the form be completed and sufficient information be provided to assist Clare County Council in reaching a decision upon an application.